Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 ### Scenario 1:

 We are on the play and started with a Misty Rainforest.
-Opponent leads T1 Verdant Catacombs and passes.
+Opponent leads Turn one Verdant Catacombs and passes.
 We play a Badlands, crack the fetch for an Island, and cast Preordain, which brings us to here: